learn-academy-2022-bravo/week-4-assessment-JonathanSparePartsFuller/interview-questions.md

   Your answer: So a DOM is a document online markup which allows for documents to be view on the user interface, but as for a DOM event I'm not entirly sure.
 To me it sounds like it works to display whatever it needs to display to the user interface.

   Researched answer: DOM event allows JavaScript code to work on HTML elements.
+That code is more specifically JavaScript functions, which won't run until the DOM event is activated.
+For instance, when the user presses a button on the web page, or any other action that requires the user input.

 3. What is object-oriented programming?
 How is it different than functional programming?

-  Your answer: I'm don't know what that is or something I can relate it to.
+  Your answer: I don't know what that is or something I can relate it to.
 I will definetly look that up after this interview to find the answer though

   Researched answer: Object-oriented programming (OOP) is a style of programming characterized by the identification of classes of objects closely linked with the methods (functions) with which they are associated.
   (source: https://www.gartner.com/en/information-technology/glossary/oop-object-oriented-programming)